raymondworkshop/raymondworkshop.github.io/_posts/about.md

 Hi, I'm Raymond ZHAO Wenlong.
 I am an Engineer and Founder@Bean based in Hong Kong.
 I like building ourselves, products, and teams.

-I was a Tech Officer at HSUHK, RA in (CUHK, CityU, and HKBU), Tech Lead at HKCREO (a Fintech startup), and Lead Software Engineer at Alcatel-Lucent (now Nokia Corporation).
+I was a Tech Officer at HSUHK, RA in (CUHK, CityU, and HKBU), Tech Lead at HKCREO (a Fintech startup), and Lead Software Engineer at Alcatel-Lucent (now Nokia).

 I got my MSc in Computer Science at Chinese University of Hong Kong and BEng in Electronic and Information Engineering at WuHan University.